Gornji Milanovac: 19th century

-This town was significant during the First Serbian Uprising against Ottoman Empire rule, but more so during the Second Serbian Uprising.
-In 1814, Takovo had reached a historical agreement about the Second Serbian Uprising.
-In front of the family house of Obrenović in the village Gornja Crnuća, he raised a flag (red Greek cross on the white background) and said:
+Contemporary

-In the World War I occupation, the population in Gornji Milanovac was subjected to war terror and crimes by the forces of Austria-Hungary, Kaiser's Germany and Bulkaria, while during World War II the infrastructure was destroyed and the population of this town suffered as before.
+In the World War I occupation, the population in Gornji Milanovac was subjected to war terror and crimes by the forces of Austria-Hungary, German Empire and Bulgaria, while during World War II the infrastructure was destroyed and the population of this town suffered as before.
 At the time of sanctions and breakup of Yugoslavia, the industry of municipality exported their products to the Western and Eastern markets through offshore companies.
 In 1999 NATO bombing of Yugoslavia, Gornji Milanovac was bombed once (only television repeater was damaged).
 People from nearby towns and municipalities in-joke said, that when NATO planned which town to bomb, they put a cup of coffee at the Gornji Milanovac location on the map.